 Dorchester Town Council

-Dorchester Town Council is the parish authority for the county town of Dorset.
-The Town Council was created in 1974 as the succesor authority to Dorchester Borough Council.
+Dorchester Town Council is the parish authority for the county town of Dorset, and was created in 1974 as the succesor authority to Dorchester Borough Council.
 There has been a history of local government in Dorchester dating back to Anglo Saxon times and Dorchester has been the county town since 1305.
 It has elected a mayor since 1629.

-The town has a population of over 18,000, which is growing quickly with the expansion of Dorchester at Poundbury and Brewey Square.
-The Town Council provides a wide range of social and recreational facilities, and promotes the town's interests with the other statutory bodies that operate in the town.
+The town has a population approaching 20,000, which is growing quickly with the expansion of Dorchester at Poundbury and Brewery Square.
+The Town Council provides a range of social and recreational facilities, and promotes the town's interests with the other statutory bodies that operate in the town.

 Mayor of Dorchester

-This year's Mayor is Councillor Stella Jones.
-Councillor Stella Jones became Mayor in May 2013.
+He will be supported by Anita Harries, as Mayoress, with Councillor Robin Potter as Deputy Mayor.
 If you would like to invite the Mayor to an event that you are organising please click here to download a Mayoral Engagement Form.
 Alternatively please contact the Mayor's Secretary.
 For a list of the Mayor's engagements for the forthcoming week please click here.